observablehq/plot/README.md

 Plot.Line(d3.cumsum({length: 500}, d3.randomNormal()))
 ```

+If you don’t specify a scale type explicitly, Plot will try to infer a suitable one based on the input values.
+For example, a UTC (temporal) scale is used for Date instances, a point (ordinal) scale is used for strings, and a linear (quantitative) scale is used for numbers.

 The charts above use shorthand, but Plot charts are **highly configurable**.
 Here’s a more longhand representation of the unemployment chart above, with a dash of customization:

 <img src="./img/unemployment-custom.png" width="640" height="240" alt="A line chart of the unemployment rate for various U.S. metropolitan areas, 2000–2013">